 Japanese truck maker and diesel engine manufacturer Isuzu has a history dating back to 1916, when Tokyo Ishikawajima Shipbuilding and Engineering Co., Ltd and the Tokyo Gas and Electric Industrial Co. joined forces to build automobiles.
 Isuzu's D-Max ute and MU-X SUV are designed in Japan, built in Thailand and imported to Australia by Isuzu Ute Australia.

 Popular Isuzu models include:

-- MU-X. A seven-seat SUV wagon is based in the D-Max platform and offers plenty of grunt and a number of practical features.
+- MU-X. A seven-seat SUV wagon based on the D-Max platform, offering plenty of grunt and a slew of practical features.

 Popular Jaguar models include: